Brian Fair: Shadows Fall

 Shadows Fall's fifth record, Threads of Life, was released on April 3, 2007, through Atlantic Records and Roadrunner International.
+The album debuted at number 46 on the Billboard 200.
+The song “Redemption” garnered Fair and the band a second Grammy Award nomination for Best Metal Performance during The 50th Annual Grammy Awards.
+Fair stated "The song is a celebration of the power of music and the human voice as an agent of change and to have it recognized in such a way is incredible."

-Fair has also recently worked with Necro, an underground hip hop musician and producer, on his album entitled Death Rap.
-Fair appears on Death Rap's fifth track, "Suffocated to Death by God's Shadow", with Mark Morton (Lamb of God), Mike Smith (Suffocation), and Steve DiGiorgio (Death).
+Fair also worked with Necro, an underground hip hop musician and producer, on his album entitled Death Rap.
+Fair appears on Death Rap's fifth track, "Suffocated to Death by God's Shadow", with Mark Morton (Lamb of God), Mike Smith (Suffocation), and Steve Di Giorgio (Death).

 The sixth studio album from Shadows Fall, titled Retribution, was released on September 15, 2009, and the seventh, titled Fire From the Sky, on May 15, 2012.
+In August 2014 Shadow Falls announced they would be going on a Farwell tour and go on a indefinite hiatus.

+On June 22, 2021, Fair confirmed that Shadows Fall were reuniting for their first show in over half a decade at the Worcester Palladium on December 18.

 In December 2021, when asked by the Podioslave Podcast if there will be new music from Shadows Fall, Fair said, "We've talked about writing stuff, and there's a very definitive Shadows Fall approach to writing.
 So if Matt or Jon or Paul had ideas that really made sense, I'd see us pursuing 'em.
 But nothing right now.
 All we wanted to do is get through this show — we wanted to get through it, see if we could pull it off, see how it went.
 And now we're, like, 'Okay, now we can think about if we wanna do something else.'
 But nothing planned right now.
 I know Jon and Matt are riff machines — I'm sure they've got stuff — but they do also have other projects they're working on too… But right now we're just kind of recovering a little bit, trying to make sure I get my neck back in shape."

+In a 2023 interview with Blabbermouth.net he announced the band was working on new material.
+On December 6, 2024, the band released new material for the first time in 12 years a single titled "In the Grey."